Ant-keeping: Environmental needs

 Besides the obvious need of a formicarium and outworld (A separate container, often decorated to resemble the outside world, in which the ants forage for food.), ants require certain conditions to thrive.
 For one, almost all ants, save for a few twig nesting species, will not survive without a source of humidity in their nest.
 This can be accomplished in many ways; some nests are made of a naturally absorbent material, such as plaster, some contain a sponge or cotton ball which is watered when need be, and others still contain a reservoir of water which evaporates over time.
 Most ants also appreciate a heat source; as ants are cold blooded, their colonies develop faster the warmer their nest is.
 A heating cable is the preferred method of many antkeepers, but heat lamps, heating pads, and un-air conditioned rooms are all worthy alternatives.
+For some desert dwelling species, such as some ants in the genus Pogonomyrmex and Pheidole heat is even required for proper growth.
 Many antkeepers keep their ants in a dark area to avoid stressing them (Ants usually live underground and flee from light in their nest, which would indicate a breach.), though most species become desensitized to light after being exposed to it frequently.
 While light-aversion can be a useful tool when moving colonies to new habitats, the benefits of having ants both indifferent to observation and more easily monitored far outweighs this, especially when more effective alternatives, such as physical disturbance to or partial disassembly of the formicarium exist.